 You might be a good match

-Now that you can see you already have many characteristics of a medical assistant, why not find out more about the career you’ve been dreaming about?
-Being a mom has already equipped you in a multitude of ways, so why not leverage your practical parental skills in a growing field?
+You already have many characteristics of an outstanding medical assistant, why not find out more about the career you’ve been dreaming about?
+Being a mom has already equipped you in a multitude of ways, so why not leverage your practical parental skills in the growing medical field?